kwaldenphd/Python/README.md

  print(i)
 ```

-108. The loop command steps through the list one value at a time.

-109. The loop continues until it reaches the end of the list.
+The loop command steps through the list one value at a time.
+The loop continues until it reaches the end of the list.

-### `for` Loops and Strings

-110. We can also use a `for` loop to iterate over a list of strings.

-111. Let's say we have a list of pepper types.
+We can also use a `for` loop to iterate over a list of strings.
+Let's say we have a list of pepper types.

 ```Python
 peppers = ["bell", "poblano", "jalapeno", “banana”, “chile”, “cayenne”]
 ```

-112. We can use a `for` loop to iterate over each string in the list.
+We can use a `for` loop to iterate over each string in the list.

 ```Python
 peppers = ["bell", "poblano", "jalapeno", “banana”, “chile”, “cayenne”]